 O boy! this is very hard for me to answer.
 The reason is how would I know what are your requirements?
 Selection of power supply depends on what are your requirements.
 All I could do is to prepare a list of best bench power supplies, which I personally want to have all in my lab.

 But if you push me to select from the list.
-I would go for the KEYSIGHT E3630A and then for the Tekpower TP3005T.
-The first one is a little expensive but I know it will last forever so investing for a lifetime device is not a bad decision.
-The latter one is the best beginner supply, it can help me with my every project and the best thing is it’s not that expensive.
+I would go for the Rigol.
+This one is a little expensive but I know it will last forever so investing for a lifetime device is not a bad decision.

 For me, if you are an electronics hobbyist or beginner, learning some basic electronics, I would recommend you to make your own lab power supply.
 It would be a very good decision.
 It will help you learn electronics as well as give you the best lab power supply.
 I call it the best one because you will make it yourself.
 And I cannot put it in words how much fun it is to play with electronics in a safe environment.
 It is like learning from doing.